 - Facebook adds over 500,000 new users per day.

-- On average, people spend 35 minutes per day on Facebook.
+- On average, Facebook users spend 35 minutes per day on that social media platform.

 - About 270 million profiles on Facebook are fake profiles.

 - There are more than 5 million active advertisers on Facebook.